MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/notebooks-parameterization.md

    ![Papermill Python API Execution](media/notebooks-parameterization/python-api-execute.png)

-3. After Execution view new Output Parameterizatied Notebook.
+3. After Execution view new Output Parameterization Notebook.

-   You will note that there is a new cell labeled **# Injected-Parameters** containing the new parameter values passed in via CLI.
+   You can note that there's a new cell labeled **# Injected-Parameters** containing the new parameter values passed in via CLI.

    ![Output Notebook](media/notebooks-parameterization/output-notebook.png)